-This prospectus contains summary descriptions of the material terms of the common stock, preferred stock, depositary shares, warrants and rights that we may offer and sell from time to time.
+This prospectus contains summary descriptions of the material terms of the common stock, preferred stock, depositary shares, debt securities, warrants and rights that we may offer and sell from time to time.
 These summary descriptions are not meant to be complete descriptions of each security.
 The particular terms of any security will be described in the applicable prospectus supplement and are subject to and qualified in their entirety by reference to Maryland law and our charter and bylaws.
 See "Where You Can Find More Information."

 Our charter provides that we may issue up to 450,000,000 shares of common stock, par value \$0.01 per share, and up to 50,000,000 shares of preferred stock, par value \$0.01 per share.
 Our charter authorizes our board of directors to amend our charter to increase or decrease the aggregate number of shares of stock or the number of shares of stock of any class or series that we are authorized to issue with the approval of a majority of our entire board of directors and without common stockholder approval.
-As of December 21, 2016, 47,584,456 shares of our common stock are issued and outstanding (including 1,323,062 unvested shares of restricted common stock), and no shares of our preferred stock are issued and outstanding.
+As of July 31, 2017, 53,072,035 shares of our common stock were issued and outstanding (including 1,416,629 unvested shares of restricted common stock), and no shares of our preferred stock were issued and outstanding.
 Under Maryland law, our stockholders are not generally liable for our debts or obligations.